 Huayco: What It Is And How It Is Caused

-Most of you are familiar with an avalanche that causes millions of tons of snow to rush down a mountainside and bury everything in its path.
-In the tropics, a different but similar event occurs with potentially deadly consequences.
+Most of us are familiar with avalanches which causes millions of tons of snow to rush down a mountain and bury everything in its path.
+In the Tropics, a phenomenon called a huayco can be just as devastating.

 Regions in and around the Tropics get subjected to large amounts of rainfalls throughout the year.
 These include areas like the Caribbean, Southeast Asia, Central & South America, as well as the mountainous terrain of Asia.
 It can have deadly and devastating occurrences.

 Due to the heavy torrential rain, flash flooding and mudslides occur quite frequently in these areas, especially in the high mountainous terrain of Peru.
-These events that are so synonymous with this part of the world are more commonly referred to as huaycos.
+These events that are so synonymous with this part of the world are more commonly referred to as a huayco.